NightOwlCoder/docZ/weblab-mcp/phase-2/strands-agents-reference.md

 * **Production ready**: Full observability, tracing, and deployment options for running agents at scale.
 * **Model, provider, and deployment agnostic**: Strands supports many different models from many different providers.
 * **Powerful built-in tools**: Get started quickly with tools for a broad set of capabilities.
-* **Multi-agent and autonomous agents**: Apply advanced techniques to your AI systems like agent teams and agents that improve themselves over time.
+* **Multi-agent and autonomous agents**: Apply additional techniques to your AI systems like agent teams and agents that improve themselves over time.
 * **Conversational, non-conversational, streaming, and non-streaming**: Supports all types of agents for various workloads.
 * **Safety and security as a priority**: Run agents responsibly while protecting data.